levxxvi/User-Documentation/docs/index.md

 The documentation is very new user friendly!
 All our steps are for Discord Desktop, so please have that installed.

-If you don't have it installed, please click [here](https://discord.com/download).
+If you do not have it installed, please click [here](https://discord.com/download) to download the latest Discord version.

 ## An Overview of Features: